 The open-source kit consists of Braille labels, which can convert any phone into a Braille-enabled phone, reusable-tactile paving tiles to help orientate the customer in their room, within the hotel and surrounding areas and Braille literature with audio assist – a technology built into a pen that converts written language (such as on menus) into an audio description.

-Gopa said Isobar has received enquiries from across the globe, but the agency is yet to sort out the if’s and how’s of bringing the concept overseas.
+Gopa said Isobar has received enquiries from across the globe, but the agency has yet to sort out the if’s and how’s of bringing the concept overseas.

 Gopa remarked: “Any place – be it a hotel or otherwise – should be accessible to all irrespective of their limitation and that’s the thought process that resulted in Blind Faith Upgrade.”